 Myth 4: A Decrease in Movement Is Always a Sign of Trouble

-It’s important to understand that a decrease in fetal movement doesn’t always indicate a problem.
+A decrease in fetal movement doesn’t always indicate a problem.

-Monitoring these factors can provide reassurance, but any significant concerns should always prompt a discussion with your healthcare provider.
+Normal variations in activity, your baby’s sleep patterns, and individual differences can all affect how often you notice movement.
+Keeping track of these factors can provide reassurance, but any significant concerns should prompt a conversation with your healthcare provider.

 Normal Variations in Activity